Miguel Rubio (footballer, born 1998): Granada

 On 26 July 2022, Rubio signed a permanent three-year deal with Granada CF in the same tier.
 He was a first-choice during his first season, helping the club to achieve promotion to the top tier.

 Espanyol

 On 11 June 2025, free agent Rubio agreed to a three-year contract with RCD Espanyol in the top tier.

+Valladolid

+On 22 August 2026, Rubio signed a four-year deal with Real Valladolid back in the second division.